Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

 This approximation holds for both Hermitian and non-Hermitian Floquet systems under high-frequency driving fields.
-Note that for stroboscopic evolutions, we have $t_{1}-t_{0}=NT$ with $N\in\mathbb{Z}$ and $\hat{K}(t_{1})=\hat{K}(t_{0})$.
-In this case, the term $\hat{K}(t_{0})$ in Eq. (\ref{eq:Ut1t0}) describes an initial phase, which can be set to zero as the expansion of $\hat{K}(t)$ at every order of $1/\omega$ is only determined up to a constant {[}see Eqs. (\ref{eq:K1t}) and (\ref{eq:K2t}){]}.
+Note that for stroboscopic evolution, we have $t_{1}-t_{0}=NT$ with $N\in\mathbb{Z}$ and $\hat{K}(t_{1})=\hat{K}(t_{0})$ in Eq.~(\ref{eq:Ut1t0}).
+In this case, the term $\hat{K}(t_{0})$ in Eq.~(\ref{eq:Ut1t0}) describes an initial phase, which can be set to zero as the expansion of $\hat{K}(t)$ at every order of $1/\omega$ is only determined up to a constant {[}see Eqs.~(\ref{eq:K1t}) and (\ref{eq:K2t}){]}.
 Therefore, for stroboscopic dynamics, we can simply use the $\hat{H}_{{\rm eff}}$ to capture most of the essential physics.
+In Sec.~\ref{sec:Res}, we will showcase the application of the high-frequency methods presented here to the Floquet engineering of non-Hermitian quasicrystals.

-Here we illustrate the usage of $\hat{H}_{{\rm eff}}$ with a simple example.
+To be concrete, we illustrate the usage of $\hat{H}_{{\rm eff}}$ here with a simple example.
 Consider a harmonically driven two-level Hamiltonian of the form